-John Currie is a veteran college athletics leader with 25 years of experience in the ACC, Big 12, and SEC.
-He teaches a graduate level course in the discipline of Intercollegiate Athletics Administration.
+New Wake Forest University Athletics Director John Currie is a veteran college athletics leader with 26 years of experience in the Atlantic Coast Conference (ACC), Big 12, and Southeastern Conference (SEC).
+He teaches a graduate-level course in the discipline of Intercollegiate Athletics Administration.

-Serving as director of athletics at Kansas State University from 2009-2017, and later as AD at the University of Tennessee, Currie has navigated conference realignment, hired winning coaches, developed inclusive leadership teams and built solid ongoing relationships with student-athletes, faculty, staff and alumni.
-He was nationally recognized in 2013 as Under Armour Athletic Director of the Year and was a Sports Business Journal Forty Under 40 winner in 2011.
-He represented the Big 12 on the NCAA Division I Administrative Cabinet from 2010–2015 and is a Life Member the Fiesta Bowl Board of Directors.
+Currie has navigated conference realignment, hired winning coaches, developed inclusive leadership teams and built solid ongoing relationships with student-athletes, faculty, staff, and alumni.
+In 2013, he was nationally recognized as Under Armour Athletic Director of the Year and in 2011, was named a Forty Under 40 winner by Sports Business Journal.
+He represented the Big 12 on the NCAA Division I Administrative Cabinet from 2010–2015 and is a Life Member of the Fiesta Bowl Board of Directors.

-Appointed in 2009 as Kansas State’s 15th athletic director, Currie turned a program with an inherited deficit into one of the NCAA’s most financially solvent, growing the budget from $44 million to $73 million, while achieving a cash surplus every year of his eight-year tenure.
-He led record-breaking development campaigns and initiated, designed and delivered $210 million in new state-of-the-art facilities benefitting all 16 Wildcat sports.
+Appointed in 2009 as Kansas State’s fifteenth athletic director, Currie turned a program with an inherited deficit into one of the NCAA’s most financially solvent, growing the budget from $44 million to $73 million, while achieving a cash surplus every year of his eight-year tenure.
+He led record-breaking development campaigns and initiated and built $210 million in new state-of-the-art facilities benefiting all 16 Wildcat sports.

-He earned a Master of Science degree in sports management from the University of Tennessee in 2003 and a Bachelor of Arts degree from Wake Forest in 1993.
+He earned a Master of Science in sports management from the University of Tennessee in 2003 and a Bachelor of Arts from Wake Forest University in 1993.